AbhijnanVegi/SPP/docs/Evolution.md

 }
 ```

 Using `icc` we achieve around 350 GFLOPS, which is around $8\times$ improvement over the last iteration.
 This is speedup matches the expectations from using 8 cores on my CPU instead of just 1.
-However this isn’t the max GFLOPS capable since `icc` doesn’t use the `AVX2` supported, on using which there should be expected speedup of $2\times$.
+However this isn’t the max GFLOPS capable since `icc` doesn’t use the `AVX2` supported on AMD processors.

 ### Approach 5

-Due to some unknown compiler optimizations, the above code wasn’t running as expected with `gcc` so I run the benchmark six times in parallel.
+Due to some unknown compiler optimizations, the above code wasn’t running as expected with `gcc` so I run the benchmark sixteen times in parallel.
 So the loop now looks like

 ```c
 #pragma omp parallel for